defuncart/flutter_shogi_board/README.md

 This package grew out of my desired to visualize shogi castles in Flutter, and with no game board widget or even a shogi engine available, I decided to roll my own.
 The package [shogi](https://github.com/defuncart/shogi) contains the initial business logic from this package and will be simultaneously developed upon.

 For the future I would like to utilize this widget not just for displaying static game boards, but also for tsume problems, thus user interaction may be considered.

-Moreover, presently the numbers 1-9 and 一, 二, 三, 四, 五, 六, 七, 八, 九 are not displayed to mark cell positions, this is something that could be offered as an optional boolean defaulting to `true`.

 ## Raising Issues and Contributing